SilkRose/Pony/stories/metal-magic/metal-magic.md

 Iron introduced them.
 The first pony was a white mare with yellow curls.
 "This is Sunrise."
 The second pony was a light blue mare with a cloud like mane.
 "This is Cloudy Conundrum."

 They waved at the touring ponies before Sunrise spoke.
-"Hello ponies, we're going to help with the tour.
-We'll explain and show you all how we process metal.
+"Hello ponies!
+We're going to help with the tour.
+We'll show you all how we process metal.
 Sound exciting?"

 Everypony nodded.

 Cloudy stepped forward.
 "Once we get to this processing building, we back up to the conveyor belt behind us."
 She pointed at said belt.

 They all watched as they backed up and a unicorn lifted the metal from the wagon and hovered it above the belt.

-Both pegasi unhooked themselves from the wagon and trotted to stand in front of the belt where the metal was.
+Both pegasi unhooked themselves from the wagon and trotted to stand in front of the conveyor belt.

 Sunrise pointed at the unicorn holding the metal.
 "This is Puzzle Piece.
 He takes the metal and pulls it apart, sprinkling small bits of metal onto the belt so our crusher doesn't get jammed."